+4.1.
 One-dimensional distribution

-As mentioned in the previous section, the direct loading adds no approximation to the probabilities given as input.
-If such probabilities are obtained through sampling, though, they are in turn approximated.
-This means eventually that the result of the integration will strongly depend on the quality of the input.
-To illustrate this, we have use the QAE with samples of different sizes: 1000 events (low statistics), 100,000 events (high statistics), 1M events (very high statistics).
-In particular, we have made used of the Qiskit functions LINEARAMPLITUDEFUNCTION [15, 16], ESTIMATIONPROBLEM, and ITERATIVEAMPLITUDEESTIMATION.
+As mentioned in the previous section, the direct loading adds 52 no approximation to the probabilities given as input.
+If such prob-53 abilities are obtained through sampling, though, they are in turn 54 approximated.
+This means eventually that the result of the inte-55 gration will strongly depend on the quality of the input.
+To illus-56 trate this, we have use the QAE with samples of different sizes: 57 58 1000 events (low statistics), 100,000 events (high statistics), 1M events (very high statistics).
+In particular, we have made used 59 of the Qiskit functions LINEARAMPLITUDEFUNCTION [15,16], ESTIMA-60 61 TIONPROBLEM, and ITERATIVEAMPLITUDEESTIMATION.
 The latter implement and improved version of the original QAE method [6].
-The results for the different samples and the loading of the exact distribution are compared to the analytical result in Tables 4 and 5.
+The 62 results for the different samples and the loading of the exact dis-63 tribution are compared to the analytical result in Tables 4 and 5.
+64 In these Tables and the following ones, $\delta[\%] = \frac{\sigma - \sigma{\text{truth}}}{\sigma{\text{truth}}}$ in per cent, 65 66 where $\sigma{\text{truth}}$ denotes the true analytical integration.

-It is particularly visible that the quality of the integration is dependent on the statistics used.
-For 1 million events, the result of the integration is accurate at around the per-mille level.
-The loading of the exact distribution, on the other hand, is systematically below half a per mille accuracy.
-In addition, it is worth emphasising that the relevant statistics for the integration precision is not the one of the full sample but of the sample in the integrated region.
-This is particularly clear in Tables 4 and 5 where the smaller integration domain have a lower accuracy.
-This holds true also for the the loading of the exact distribution.
+67 It is particularly visible that the quality of the integration is dependent on the statistics used.
+For 1 million events, the result of 68 69 the integration is accurate at around the per-mille level.
+The loading of the exact distribution, on the other hand, is systematically 70 below half a per mille accuracy.
+In addition, it is worth emphasis-71 ing that the relevant statistics for the integration precision is not 72 the one of the full sample but of the sample in the integrated re-73 74 gion.
+This is particularly clear in Tables 4 and 5 where the smaller 75 integration domain have a lower accuracy.
+This holds true also for 76 the loading of the exact distribution.
+It is worth noticing that the 77 relative differences with respect to the true values in Tables 4 and 78 5 do not necessarily display a scaling behaviour according to the 79 statistics.
+This is due to the fact that the samples are subject to sta-80 tistical fluctuation and their central value (as opposed to the error) 81 follows a scaling behaviour only on average and not for every sin-82 gle point.
+These numbers are particularly useful as they provide 83 an estimate of the error which originates from not knowing the 84 original distribution analytically (as in the 2D case below).
+In the 85 present case, this error is about few per cent.

-While in Tables 4 and 5, the limits of integration corresponds to the eight bins $(n = 3 \text{ qubits} \text{ give } 2^n \text{ bins})$ on the domain [-1; 1], in Tables 6 and 7 the same exercise is performed with this time integration domains that do not fit the binning of the piecewise definition of the function.
+While in Tables 4 and 5, the limits of integration corresponds to the eight bins (n = 3 qubits give $2^n$ bins) on the domain [-1; 1], in Tables 6 and 7 the same exercise is performed with this time integration domains that do not fit the binning of the piecewise definition of the function.